marcwieland95/litbx/README.md

 In progress

 ##ToDo
-- Reduce JS in calculation function - achieve more trought css
+- Reduce JS in calculation function (improve) - achieve more trought css (flexbox)
+- Improve margin/padding handling
+- Rewritte title functions
+- Don't hardcode arrow and close sizes inside css (height and width)

 ##Building
 Build using Grunt and Bower.
 The following tasks are available: